How much do I have left in my FSA?

 Your FSA provider is the gatekeeper to your flexible spending account and works with your employer to administer your account.
 But, it is your responsibility to keep track of your account funds.
 You can access your balance, view transactions, submit or monitor claims for reimbursement and check payment status via your third-party administrator.

-While an FSA card can make purchasing eligible goods and services a breeze, holding on to receipts can help you track where your FSA dollars are going and how much you have left.
+While an FSA card can make purchasing eligible goods and services a breeze, keeping receipts can help you track where your FSA dollars are going and how much you have left.

 Plus, your plan administrator may still request receipts for proof of eligibility and it can help you stay compliant with IRS regulations .